The Karate Kid: Cultural influence

 The series has been credited for popularizing karate in the United States.

 The American experimental rock band Sweep the Leg Johnny derives their name from a line from the film.

 The 2007 music video for the song "Sweep the Leg" by No More Kings stars William Zabka (who also directed the video) as a caricature of himself and features references to The Karate Kid, including cameo appearances by Zabka's former Karate Kid co-stars.

 Macchio and Zabka made a guest appearance as themselves in the How I Met Your Mother episode "The Bro Mitzvah".
 In the episode, Macchio is invited to Barney Stinson's bachelor party, leading to Barney shouting that he hates Macchio and that Johnny was the real hero of The Karate Kid.
 Towards the end of the episode, a clown in the party wipes off his makeup and reveals himself as Zabka.

+In 2025, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant."